Nigerian Wedding Traditions With Save The Date

 There are two celebrations for any Nigerian couple.
-The first one is traditional (tribal) wedding, where both families get together to unite and celebrate their children’s’ marriage.
+The first one is the traditional (tribal) wedding, where both families get together to unite and celebrate their children’s’ marriage.
 This ceremony has a very strong and authentic cultural aspect and differs according to tribes.
 For example, Yoruba (the biggest tribe in Nigeria) would do it differently from Igbo, and so on.

 However, there are very few chances that a traditional ceremony would be attended by any of the readers of BCME in the UAE or anywhere else in the world, except Nigeria, because no matter what, the traditional wedding normally happens back home.

 The traditional wedding is likely followed by the ‘white wedding’.
 White weddings in Nigeria are massive, and often some guests attend the wedding without even knowing the middle name of the couple.
 There is no such thing as an RSVP at Nigerian weddings.
 In some cases, the number of guests exceeds a thousand people, which explains why some Nigerians love to marry abroad; they are free from wedding crashers.